Is it worth it to upgrade your diamond ring?

 Here are some examples of common trade-up programs offered in the industry:

 Mervis Diamond Importers – http://www.mervisdiamond.com/100-lifetime-trade-up-policy

-Robbins Brothers – http://www.robbinsbrothers.com/Trade-Up.ring
+Robbins Brothers – https://www.robbinsbrothers.com/shipping-returns-policy#tradeup

 Shane Co. – http://www.shaneco.com/About/UpgradeTradeIn.htmx